MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 **Applies to:  Microsoft R Server 9.0.1**

 Remote execution is the ability to issue commands from either R Server or R Client to a remote R Server instance.
-Remote execution is supported via the command line in console applications, R scripts that call functions from the `mrsdeploy` package, or code that calls the operationalization APIs.
-All nodes must be version 9.0.1.
+Remote execution is supported via the command line in console applications, in R scripts that call functions from the `mrsdeploy` package, or from code that calls the operationalization APIs.

+Requirements for using this feature include:

++ All nodes must be version 9.0.1.
++ R Server must be operationalized before it can host remote sessions invoked from another machine.

 ## Using the remote command line